ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

-If the hub provider accepts an application or handshake message (proposal or commit) message, it forwards that message to all other providers with active participants in the room and all local clients which are active participants.
+If the hub provider accepts an application or handshake message (proposal or commit) message, it forwards that message to all other providers with active participants in the room and all local clients which are active members.
 This is described as fanning the message out.
 One can think of fanning a message out as presenting an ordered list of MLS-protected events to the next "hop" toward the receiving client.